 Remember, that photography is a self-expression, and there are no rules of what you can and cannot do!

 No need to always be looking at social media to be inspired to take pictures.
-Here are five guidelines to help you become that proactive photographer capturing authentic images:
+Here are five guidelines to help you become that proactive photographer capturing authentic images!

-This list could have many more, but this will get you started to be a proactive photographer, capturing genuine landscapes, animals, architecture, portraits, or whatever you enjoy to take pictures of.
+This list could have many more, but this will get you started to be a proactive photographer, capturing genuine landscapes, animals, architecture, people, or whatever you enjoy to take pictures of.
 Hopefully this article helps you have inspirational clarity.